 - Non-Ironic Clown: Will's Flappy The Clown act is an (at first) failed attempt at this.

-- Only Friend: Syd is the only person who isn't outwardly awful to Will, and even then, he's not very supportive.
+- Only Friend: Besides his landlord, Syd is one of the only characters who isn't outwardly awful to Will, and even then, he's not very supportive.
 At least until he finds out that Will was raped.

 - Protagonist-Centered Morality: Will fails to kill the Fanellis because in his efforts to do so, they all end up killing themselves: Frankie shoots himself in the face with Will's gun because he thinks it's empty, a bullet from Gino's gun ricochets off of a pipe and hits him in the throat and Ed dies of a heart attacknote while Will is holding him at gunpoint.
 Not only is Will freed from his rapists' blackmail, but he doesn't even have to get his hands dirty.